 Audius uses an algorithm — which is simply a calculation — to rank tracks over weekly, monthly, and all-time periods.
-The Audius Enhanced Trending Calculator allows you to view the (karma) scores for your tracks that influence its trending-rank.
+The Audius Enhanced Trending Calculator allows you to view your tracks' (karma) scores that influence their trending rank.
 You can read the following document for more information: The Audius Algorithm Explained.

 What is Audius Enhanced Metrics?

-The Audius Enhanced Metrics Platform allows you to view day-by-day statistics for users, tracks, and playlist with Audius Enhanced Metrics.
+The Audius Enhanced Metrics Platform allows you to view day-by-day statistics for users, tracks, and playlists with Audius Enhanced Metrics.

 How is the Website Engineered?